VsixCommunity/docs/docs/getting-started/multi-version-targeting.md

 - The `.17` package can use APIs introduced in VS 2022 (e.g., newer editor APIs).
 - The `.14`/`.15`/`.16` packages are limited to APIs available in those older VS versions.

-The toolkit uses `#if` directives internally to handle version differences, so you generally don't need to worry about it â€” just choose your minimum version and the toolkit handles the rest.
+The toolkit uses `#if` directives internally to handle version differences, so you generally don't need to worry about it - just choose your minimum version and the toolkit handles the rest.

 ## [Additional resources](#additional-resources)

-* [Get the tools](get-the-tools.html) â€” setting up your development environment
+* [Get the tools](get-the-tools.html) - setting up your development environment
-* [Your first extension](your-first-extension.html) â€” creating a new extension project
+* [Your first extension](your-first-extension.html) - creating a new extension project